jhoover1077/readme-generator/README.md

 Clone repository to your computer.

 __Usage:__
 Run 'node index.js'.
 It will ask for a username and repo name.
+Follow the prompts from there.

 __Contributors:__
 None